-Change in

-Pension

-Value and

-Nonqualified

-Stock Option Non-Equity Deferred Α All Other

-Salary Awards Awards Incentive Plan Compensation Cor npensation

-Name and Principal Position Year (\$)(1) (\$)(2) (\$)(2) Compensation Earnings (\$) (\$)(3) Total (\$)

-Jerry R. Engle Chairman, President and Chief Executive

-Officer, Lincoln 2007 \$ 289,060 \$15,810 \$21,502 \$ 10,406 \$ 33,047 \$ 369,825

-2006 256,538 15,810 36,120 38,048 346,516
+Salary Stock Awards Option Awards on-Equity centive Plan Change in Pension Value and Nonqualified Deferred Compensation All Other mpensation Name and Principal Position Year (\$)(1) (\$)(2) (\$)(2) Cor mpensation Earnings (\$) (\$)(3) Total (\$) Jerry R. Engle Chairman, President and Chief Executive Officer, Lincoln 2007 \$ 289,060 \$15,810 \$21,502 \$ 10,406 - \$ 33,047 \$ 369,825 2006 256,538 15,810 36,120 - 38,048 346,516

-- (1) Includes any amounts earned but deferred, including amounts deferred under Lincoln Bank's 401(k) Plan.
-Mr. Engle does not receive any director fees and does not participate in Lincoln Bank's Unfunded Deferred Compensation Plan for directors or the Deferred Director Supplemental Retirement Plan. - (2) The amounts reflect the dollar amount Lincoln recognized, before forfeitures, for financial statement reporting purposes for the fiscal years ended December 31, 2007, in accordance with FAS 123(R) and thus may include amounts from awards granted in and prior to December 31, 2007 and 2006.
+(1) Includes any amounts earned but deferred, including amounts deferred under Lincoln Bank's 401(k) Plan.
+Mr. Engle does not receive any director fees and does not participate in Lincoln Bank's Unfunded Deferred Compensation Plan for directors or the Deferred Director Supplemental Retirement Plan.

+(2) The amounts reflect the dollar amount Lincoln recognized, before forfeitures, for financial statement reporting purposes for the fiscal years ended December 31, 2007, in accordance with FAS 123(R) and thus may include amounts from awards granted in and prior to December 31, 2007 and 2006.
 The expense recognized in the financial statements is determined by the vested pro-rata portion of the fair value of the stock or option award on the date of award.
-The assumptions used in calculating these amounts are included in Note 18 to the Financial Statements for the fiscal year ended December 31, 2007, and in Note 17 to the Financial Statements included in Lincoln's Annual Report on Form 10-K for the year ended December 31, 1999, filed on March 30, 2000. - (3) Includes Lincoln Bank's matching contributions and allocations under its Employee Stock Ownership and 401(k) Plan and the value of insurance premiums in excess of IRS limits.
+The assumptions used in calculating these amounts are included in Note 18 to the Financial Statements for the fiscal year ended December 31, 2007, and in Note 17 to the Financial Statements included in Lincoln's Annual Report on Form 10-K for the year ended December 31, 1999, filed on March 30, 2000.

+(3) Includes Lincoln Bank's matching contributions and allocations under its Employee Stock Ownership and 401(k) Plan and the value of insurance premiums in excess of IRS limits.
 Includes the personal benefit to the named executive officers of split-dollar insurance purchased by Lincoln Bank and the value of a car allowance for Mr. Engle.
 Mr. Engle received certain perquisites during 2007, but the incremental cost of providing those perquisites did not exceed the \$10,000 disclosure threshold.